pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/gitlab-ci.md

 - It doesn't require any particular arrangement of stacks or workflow to work in CI/CD processes.
 - It can be run from anywhere and your infrastructure code can be hosted anywhere.

-This guide will demonstrate examples under the context of a Pulumi TypeScript project with the code hosted in a GitLab repository, but the steps described below can be altered to fit into any existing type of deployment setup.
+The examples provided in this guide were created under the context of a Pulumi TypeScript project with the project code hosted in a GitLab repository, but the steps described below can be altered to fit into any existing type of deployment setup.

 ## Prerequisites